 Coast Redwood does amazingly well considering its native locations, but somehow redwoods in Bakersfield know they're not in Santa Cruz or Mendocino County.
 Trees of any age may show signs of stress-reddish-to-brown needles-which will not change back to green.
 With time, the odds of discoloration and canopy thinning grow greater.
 Specific diseases and insects do not seem to be the primary causes; rather, it's heat and alkaline soils that take their toll.
 I get more calls about redwoods than any other tree species.
-"Friends don't let friends plant redwoods" is my advice.
+"Friends don't let friends plant redwoods," is my advice.

-Leyland Cypress is an outstanding tree for windbreaks or screens, but has an internal clock ticking.
+Leyland cypress is an outstanding tree for windbreaks or screens, but has an internal clock ticking.
 At about 10-12 years of age, Leyland cypress is attacked by a disease called Seiridium canker, which kills a branch at a time until the entire tree is brown.
 There is no remedy for this disease.

 Maples are outstanding in the forests south of the Great Lakes, and a few do well in the Los Angeles area.
 Many species do well in Oregon.
 Maples prefer acid soils, uncommon here, and so maples around Bakersfield often have yellowed leaves (chlorosis).
 The thin bark of maples leads to sunburn and trunk damage.
-Silver (or soft) maple is a very fast grower, at least if or until sunburn slows it down.
+Silver (or soft) maple is a very fast grower, at least if or until sunburn slows it down, and it can become very large (>70 ft).
 Japanese maple is one of the smaller and more delicate maples, and is surprisingly often planted around Bakersfield.
 Try filtered light under an overstory for better odds with Japanese maple.

-Southern Magnolia - Great in front of an antebellum home in the South.
-Many do well here for 10-15 years, and then the canopy begins to open up as limbs die back.
+Southern Magnolia - Great in front of an antebellum home in the South or in the U.S. SE coastal states.
+Many do well here for 20 or even 30 years, and then the canopy begins to open up as limbs die back.
 Root decay fungi may play a part.

 Sycamore - The California sycamore is native to streambeds in the foothills, and can be a magnificent tree with enough space and water.
-However, as the jazz standard says, "those falling leaves drift by my window, those autumn leaves of red and gold."
+However, as the jazz standard says, "The falling leaves drift by my window, the autumn leaves of red and gold."
 Except here the falling leaves begin in summer and continue as leaves turn a bronze color from spider mite and lace bug feeding.
 Anthracnose disease is sporadic from year to year.
+Still, though, a lovely large tree that can withstand irrigation.

-Dogwood - There are many species native to the northern U.S. and mountain areas, an excellent plant for shade and wet conditions.
+Dogwood - There are many species native to the northern U.S. and California mountain areas, an excellent plant for shade and wet conditions.
 If you want one in the Valley, try a cool protected location with filtered light and hope for the best.